SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass Valley Sirius 800 Series.md

 ### Initialization

-To use this element, you need to configure the matrix level monitored by the element and the primary and secondary polling IPs.The matrix level default value is "1.1" and the default polling IP is the one configured while creating/editing the element.
+To use this element, you need to configure the matrix level monitored by the element and the primary and secondary polling IPs.
+The matrix level default value is "1.1" and the default polling IP is the one configured while creating/editing the element.

 ### Redundancy